 By starting with your child’s name you are preparing them to learn the alphabet.

 If you don’t know where to start, I have rounded up some ways to start practicing.
 Click on either the picture of the title to visit the site. *If your child already knows his or her name you can use these same activities to starting learning sight words.
 (Sight words make up 80% of the words we read daily.
 Here are some downloadable lists.
 Fry and Dolch word list are both reputable places to start)

 Write your child’s name on a piece of paper and dauber over each letter.
 These were a cleaner option than paint and I got these ones at the dollar store.
 (I found them on Amazon too!)
-You child will have fun with this one!
+Your child will have fun with this one!
 My son loves to use all the different colors.
 This is also a great way to work on those fine motor skills.

 Write your child’s name on a colorful piece of paper and give your child some stickers and let them go to town!
-(I would suggest starting with a capital at the beginning of your child’s name and then write the rest in lowercase letters, because that is how they will write their name in school).
+(I would suggest starting with a capital at the beginning of your child’s name and then write the rest in lowercase letters because that is how they will write their name in school).
 Kids love stickers!
 Go to the dollar store and get some fun little ones.
-Your child be practicing their name and they will also be working on their fine motor skills.
+Your child is practicing their name and they will also be working on their fine motor skills.

 This is a fun activity to have your child do, again, remember, start with a capital and then do the rest lowercase.
 Write the letters of your child’s name on different colored pieces of paper.
 Help your child put them in order.
-Mix them up a couple times and have your child try to put them in order on their own.
+Mix them up a couple of times and have your child try to put them in order on their own.
 When you’re done, glue it down and make it into a rocket!

 Here’s a fun activity with magnetic letters!
 Don’t have magnetic letters, don’t worry.
 You don’t even need them.
-If you have an ipad, just download this app.
+If you have an iPad, just download this app.